-To the Editor of the Religio-Philosophical Journal: I am to-day in receipt of a late copy of the JOURNAL.
+To the Editor of the Religio-Philosophical Journal: I am to day in receipt of a late copy of the Journal.
 I have read it with interest and pleasure.
-Owing to my absence from home the greater portion of the year, I do not have the oppor tunity of reading it regularly.
+Owing to my absence from home the greater portion of the year, I do not have the opportunity of reading it regularly.
 I note particularly in the present copy, "Our Present Position."
-It contains timely words for thinking men and women, and suggests thoughts of wide import to the cause among all carnest workers for spiritual
+It contains timely words for thinking men and women, and suggests thoughts of wide import to the cause among all experts to the cause of t he cause among all earnest workers for spiritual

-I am of the opinion that since you have been editor-in-chief of the Joveman, its position in relation to mediums and the phenomena obtained through them, has developed a more careful and scrutinizing spirit on the part of all investigators, resulting in incalculable benefit not only to the honest mediums but to sincere inquirers; to the mediums in that they are rendered more careful in the development of their powers, and more prudent in their associations, that the highest and honest mention are the highest and prudent in their associations, that the highest and largest results may be obtained: and to the investigator, in that, whatever comes from the Spirit world, however plausible and free from probabilities of error or deception, is hedged about with the most careful and discriminating scrutiny.
-Results obtained under such conditions, are invaluant.
-They cannot be disproved.
-They are living able.
+I am of the opinion that since you have been I am of the opinion that since you have been editor in chief of the JOUREAL, its position in relation to mediums and the phenomena obtained through them, has developed a more careful and scrutinizing spirit on the part of all investigators, resulting in incalculable benefit not only to the honest mediums but to sincere inquirers; to the mediums in that they are rendered more careful in the development of their powers, and more prudent in their associations, that the highest and largest results may be obtained; and to the investigator, in that, whatever comes from the Spirit vestigator, in that, whatever comes from the Spirit world, however plausible and free from probabilities of error or deception, is hedged about with the most careful and discriminating scrutiny.
+Results obtained under such conditions, are invaluable.
 They cannot be disproved.
 They are living energizing facts-forces destructive to error.

-Spiritism is in its infancy, and the necessity for honest, pure mediums, and earnest, careful and fearless investigators, is none the less important in this department of nature, than in other branches of science alresdy far advanced in development, where, in their infancy and present state, the most patient and prudent seekers have been, and still are, found.
+Spiritism is in its infancy, and the necessity for honest, pure mediums, and earnest, careful and fearless investigators, is none the less important in this department of nature, than in other branches of science siready for advanced in dein this department of nature, than in other branches of science already far advanced in development, where, in their infancy and present state, the most patient and prudent seekers have been, and still are, found.
 In the department of Spiritism, there is possibly a greater burden and more perplexing duty on the seeker after facts than in any other line of discovery.

-than in any other line of discovery.
+more perplexing duty on the seeker after facts than in any other line of discovery.

-The wide field to be surveyed, the peculiarly subtile forces to be handled, the powerful agencies operating in the mental world, the mighty prejudices of educational training through which the race has passed, all combine to be wilder the student, however intelligent, capable, scalous or honest.
+The wide field to be surveyed, the peculiarly subtile forces to be handled, the powerful agencies operating in the mental world, the mighty prejudices of educational training through which the race has passed, all combine to bewilder the student, however intelligent, capable, scalous or honest.
 It is a work of vast responsibility.
-To meetic demands promptly, and in order to obtain the most satisfactory results, it seems to me to be incumbent upon all inquirers and mediums that the one should specialize their work, and the other their powers.
-Let the inquirer study one class of phenomena cautiously and permittative, and let phenomena cautiously and permittently, and let medium and controls select such a phase of the phenomena that offers the largest and purest rephenomena that offers the largest and purest results.
-Pursue that one phase against all obstacles, develops that gift alone, restraining all disposition to change.
-Bring to bear all the intensity of the spiritual forces with one end in view, namely: The restination of the highest expression of power in that department.
-Under such a system many highly endowed mediums, with indifferent manifestations now, might finally become powerful agencies for realisable, trustworthy and pure communications, or a superior order of physical manifestations.
+To meet its demands promptly, and in order to obtain the most satisfactory results, it seems to me to be incumbent upon all inquirers and mediums that the one should specialise their work, and the other their powers.
+Let the inquirer study one class of phenomena, cantiously and persistently, and let medium and controls select such a phase of the phenomena, that offers the largest and purent results.
+Pursue that one phase against all obstacles, develope that gift alone, restraining all disposition to change.
+Bring to bear all the intensity of the spiritual forces with one end in view, namely: The realization of the highest expression of power in that department.
+Under such a system many highly endowed mediums, with indifferent manifestations.
 It occurs to me that this is the natural method of overcoming many of the obstacles in mediumship, and it will be of great service in producing the highest order of truthful genuine intercourse and phenomens.
-Such results, it they can be obtained, open up possibilities in the future for Spiritiem that are too manifest for me to dwell
+Such results, it they can be obtained, open up possibilities in the future for Spiritism that are too manifest for me to dwell